NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/Formula/README.md

 Course:     CS 3500, University of Utah, School of Computing GitHub ID:  joel-rodriguez
 Repo:      https://github.com/uofu-cs3500-20-fall2024/spreadsheet-joel-rodriguez
-Commit Date: Day-Month-Year Time (of when submission is ready to be evaluated)
+Commit Date: 05-September-2024 Time (of when submission is ready to be evaluated)
 Project:   Formula
 Copyright:  CS 3500 and [Joel Rodriguez] - This work may not be copied for use in Academic Coursework.
 ```